TerradooCloud/Terradoo-Cloud-Documentation/source/introduction/introduction.rst

 It will be Community Driven because it is based on Community Solutions and want to improve and promote each Solution.

-Yes, there is The Official Odoo Platform, from Odoo Enterprise.
+Yes, there is The Official Odoo Platform ( Odoo.sh ), from Odoo Enterprise.
 So, Why Terradoo Cloud ?

 Why ?